mikechau/react-primer-draft/README.md

 [JS Bin](http://jsbin.com/vahezonoyi/2/edit?html,js,output)

-Now, I know what you're thinking. `Inline events`, isn't that bad?
-It looks like its `inline` but its really not. `React` will attach the event for you via `event delegation`.
-So now we have a very declarative way to associate events to `DOM` elements.
-Now there's no confusion as to what `elements` have what `events` and there is no hassle for `managing` `ids`.
+Now, I know what you're thinking. *Inline events, isn't that bad?* It looks like its inline but its really not.
+React will use *event delegation* behind the scenes.
+So now we have a very declarative way to associate events to DOM elements.
+Now there's no confusion as to what elements have what events and there is no hassle of managing binding hooks between DOM and javascript (e.g. ids or classes).

-Here's a key point from the `React` documentation:
+Here's a key point from the React documentation:

 > #### [Event Handling and Synthetic Events](http://facebook.github.io/react/docs/interactivity-and-dynamic-uis.html#event-handling-and-synthetic-events)
 > With React you simply pass your event handler as a camelCased prop similar to how you'd do it in normal HTML.
 React ensures that all events behave identically in IE8 and above by implementing a synthetic event system.
 That is, React knows how to bubble and capture events according to the spec, and the events passed to your event handler are guaranteed to be consistent with the W3C spec, regardless of which browser you're using.